laravel-notification-channels / webpush

 when using the Push API.

-Note: If targeting Safari or iOS after 2023, you will need to include the
+- If targeting Safari or iOS (especially after 2023), you must include the

 VAPID_SUBJECT